-Net New "Go-Live" Miles
+Net New "Go-Live" Square Miles

 Net new "go-live" square miles represent the square miles covered by deployments of our gunshot detection solutions that were formally approved by customers during the quarter, both from initial and expanded customer deployments, net of square miles that ceased to be "live" during the quarter due to customer cancellations.
 New square miles include deployed square miles that may have been sold, or booked, in prior quarters.
-We focus on net new "go-live" miles as a key business metric to measure our operational performance and inform strategic decisions.
-The new "go-live" miles in the first quarter of 2020 included the completion of our deployment in Puerto Rico, and also are net of four miles lost due to our loss of a customer in Georgia.
+We focus on net new "go-live" square miles as a key business metric to measure our operational performance and inform strategic decisions.
+The net new "go-live" square miles during the six months ended June 30, 2020 included the completion of our deployment in Puerto Rico, and also are net of four miles lost due to our loss of a customer in Georgia during the first quarter of 2020.
+There was no customer attrition during the second quarter of 2020.

-This metric, presented below for the three months ended March 31, 2020 and 2019, is calculated on a quarterly basis using internal data, and may be calculated in a manner different than similar metrics used by other companies.
-As a result of the COVID-19 pandemic, policies designed to protect the health of our employees and those of our customers, and related government-mandated restrictions on our business, as well as the businesses of our customers and suppliers, we have been unable to deploy customer solutions since mid-March 2020, resulting in an inability to recognize revenues from new go-live miles from customers under contract.
-While this disruption is currently expected to be temporary, there is considerable uncertainty around the duration.
-For a discussion of the risks to our ability to deploy new miles associated with the COVID-19 pandemic, see "-"Impact of COVID-19 on our Business" below, as well as in the risk factors described in Part II, Item 1A, Risk Factors, included in this Quarterly Report on Form 10-Q.
+This metric, presented below for the three and six months ended June 30, 2020 and 2019, is calculated on a quarterly basis using internal data, and may be calculated in a manner different than similar metrics used by other companies.
+While the ultimate economic impact of the COVID-19 pandemic and social unrest is highly uncertain, we expect that our business will be adversely impacted for at least the balance of 2020 For a discussion of the risks to our ability to deploy new "go-live" square miles associated with the COVID-19 pandemic and social unrest, see "Impact of COVID-19 and Social Unrest on our Business" below, as well as in the risk factors described in Part II, Item 1A, Risk Factors, included in this Quarterly Report on Form 10-Q.

-Three Mor Marc
+Three Mor nths Ended Six Mont hs Ended

+Jun e 30, Jun e 30,

-2020 2019
+2020 2019 2020 2019

-Net new "go-live" square miles added 5 12
+Net new "go-live" square miles added 26 25 31 37

-Impact of COVID-19 on our Business
+Impact of COVID-19 and Social Unrest on our Business

 The COVID-19 pandemic has resulted in a substantial curtailment of business activities worldwide and is causing weakened economic conditions, both in the United States and many countries abroad.
 As part of intensifying efforts to contain the spread of COVID-19, many companies and state, local and foreign governments have imposed restrictions, including shelter-in-place orders and travel bans.
-These factors have impacted our operations and results of operations for the first quarter of 2020, in particular due to our inability to deploy new "go-live" miles since mid-March and delays by certain of our customers in renewing contracts.
-We expect the evolving COVID-19 pandemic to continue to have an adverse impact on our results of operations, in particular while our sales force remains restricted from traveling and visiting customers.
-While the ultimate health and economic impact of the COVID-19 pandemic is highly uncertain, we expect that our business and results of operations, including our revenues, earnings and cash flows from operations, will be materially adversely impacted for the second quarter of 2020 and at least the balance of 2020, including as a result of:
+While some of these companies and jurisdictions have started to relax such restrictions, in some cases, the restrictions were put back in place shortly after having been lifted.
+These factors have negatively impacted our operations and results of operations for the first two quarters of 2020.
+We expect that the evolving COVID-19 pandemic, associated travel restrictions and social distancing requirements will continue to have an adverse impact on our results of operations.
+While the ultimate economic impact of the COVID-19 pandemic is highly uncertain, we expect that our business and results of operations, including our revenues, earnings and cash flows from operations, will be adversely impacted for at least the balance of 2020, including as a result of: